nickeblewis/theramblingphotographer/markdown/blog/walks/surrey/dorking/index.md

 ---
 title: The Dorking Pilgrims
-summary: I set off on a walk to find traces of William Mullins, The Dorking Pilgrim and the journey they took on the Mayflower September 1620
+summary: Recently I set off on a walk to find traces of William Mullins.
+The Dorking Pilgrim and the journey that both he and his own family took as they set sail, along with the other passengers onboard the Mayflower.
+September 1620.
 slug: the-dorking-pilgrims
-date: 2020-03-16
+date: 2020-03-06
 published: true
 section: walks
 sub: surrey
-coverImage: ./titchfieldhaven.jpeg
+coverImage: /images/surrey/dorking-pilgrims/william-mullins - 1.jpeg
 tags:
  - Dorking
  - Surrey